Pierre Courthion: Biography

-Courthion was educated at the University of Geneva and was awarded a scholarship to study painting at the École des Beaux-Arts in Paris.
-At the Louvre, he did his doctorate on the painter, Jean-Étienne Liotard.
+Courthion's father, Louis, worked as an editor on the newspaper Journal de Gèneve.
+After completing secondary school in Schwyz, Pierre Courthion was educated at the University of Geneva and was awarded a scholarship to study painting at the École des Beaux-Arts in Paris.
+During his studies, he befriended artists Kurt Seligmann and Alberto Giacometti.
+He also married a fellow Swiss named Pierrette, with whom he had a daughter, Sabine.
+At the Louvre, he did his doctorate on the painter Jean-Étienne Liotard.